Yas7777/ZenTracker-Frontend/README.md

 Inspired by a tracker we built in school and the Daylio app, I wanted to track my ever changing moods in a very simplified manner.

-In its essence, this is a web application using  MongoDB,  Express, React and Node.js to do CRUD operations to keep track of user's moods.
+In its essence, this is a web application using  MongoDB, Express, React and Node.js to do CRUD operations that keeps track of user's moods.
 The app is comprised of a react frontend application and an express back-end REST api.
-This api will be used in conjunction with the React app which provides a user-interface for the web app.

 Details|Languages|Framework|
 |--|--|--|
 |Frontend  |JavaScript |HTML, CSS, React |
 |Backend  | JavaScript| ExpressJs, NodeJS, MongoDB |

-**This readme will describe the frontend.** The backend is located in  [ZenTracker-Backend](https://github.com/Yas7777/ZenTracker-Backend).
+**This readme describes the frontend.
+For this app to work in all its glory, the frontend and backend ( [ZenTracker-Backend](https://github.com/Yas7777/ZenTracker-Backend)) needs to be opened in two seperate windows and run concurrently.**

 If you don't care to install it - this is how the overall app looks:
 (in Dark Mode):